Amiga Games Reviews (Index to Amiga game reviews).

 Banshee Weapons System (Pick-ups & Power-ups):

-Banshee programmed by Søren Hannibal.
+Banshee was programmed by Søren Hannibal.

 Amiga exclusive.